DGretta/Music/mutable_marbles_beginners_guide.md

 - **Phase 2 system builders** creating multi-module AI musical ecosystems

 ### **The Learning Experience:**
-Using Marbles teaches you about your own musical preferences by reflecting them back to you in new forms.
-As the module learns what you find musical, you discover patterns in your own taste that you might never have consciously recognized.
-It's a mirror for musical creativity.
+Using Marbles teaches you about your own musical preferences by showing you patterns in new ways.
+As you adjust the DEJA VU and other parameters, you discover which probability distributions and pattern repetitions appeal to you musically. **You guide the system** - it doesn't learn independently, but responds to your creative direction.
+It's a sophisticated tool for musical exploration.

 ---

-**Bottom Line:** Marbles isn't just a random generator - it's **artificial musical intelligence** that learns, remembers, and evolves.
-It transforms chaotic randomness into intelligent musical patterns, creating a collaborative relationship between human creativity and machine learning.
-Once you experience music that learns and grows with you, static sequences feel primitive.
+**Bottom Line:** Marbles isn't just a random generator - it's a **sophisticated algorithmic pattern generator** that creates musically satisfying randomness.
+It transforms chaotic randomness into musical patterns through clever programming and probability control, **responding to your creative input and guidance**.
+You remain the composer - Marbles is your sophisticated tool for exploring musical possibilities.

 ---